Central Victoria Veterinary Hospital

 After completing an internship and residency in Small Animal Internal Medicine at Washington State University, Dr. Brownlee became a board-certified Internist and Diplomat of the American College of Veterinary Internal Medicine (ACVIM).
 During her tenure in both private practice and at universities, Dr. Brownlee’s love of animals has inspired her to continue to push the boundaries.
 Staying current with new, innovative treatments that will better help her patients is Dr. Brownlee’s true passion.

-Dr. Brownlee enjoys exploring all that Colorado has to offer with her family.
-She frequently returns to the West Coast to enjoy friends, family, and the beautiful Pacific Ocean.
+Dr. Brownlee enjoys the beautiful Pacific Ocean and spending time with friends and family.
 During downtime Dr. Brownlee loves to relax with her husband, daughter, and son.
 Her family also includes a Bullmastiff named Lola, a little Chihuahua-Dachshund cross named Linus, a cat named Raven, and a horse named Al.

 What is a Board Certified Internal Medicine Specialist?